predix-ui/predix-ui/_pages/develop/stacking-context.md

 ## Slotted content

-Similar to styling, slotted content causes an issue when trying to hoist content up the dom.
-This is due to the way browsers treat slots and light DOM content gets placed in slots.
+Similar to styling, slotted content causes an issue when trying to hoist content up the DOM.
+This is due to the way browsers treat slots and how light DOM content gets placed in slots.

-To cause light dom content to travel up the DOM, you will have to wrap it in a web component.
+To allow light DOM content to travel up the DOM, you will have to wrap it in a web component.
 For example, `px-modal` allows slotted content.
-Normally you would might write it like this:
+Normally you would code it like this:

 ```html
 <px-modal